San Antonio Child Injury Lawyers

 Unlike economic damages and non-economic damages, which are intended to make the victim whole again, the court may order punitive damages as a punishment for the defendant.
 Punitive damages are available if the court determines that the defendant’s actions were grossly negligent.

-Before you accept a settlement from the insurance company, it is better to wait until a San Antonio child injury lawyer at The Law Offices of George Salinas reviews it, along with the medical records of your child.
+Before you accept a settlement from the insurance company, it is better to wait until a San Antonio child injury lawyer at George Salinas Injury Lawyers reviews it, along with the medical records of your child.
 Keep in mind that insurance companies are for-profit companies, which means that they are in business to make money.
 Every claim they have to pay out decreases their bottom lines.

 Consequently, you may encounter an insurance company that will offer less money than they know your claim is worth to make you go away.
 The insurance company might try to deny your claim outright.
 The company’s initial offer may not come close to covering your past medical expenses, let alone other expenses you have incurred.
 Your child might have the right to recover more.